 Tio Pepe, the character, sports a high-crowned sombrero cordobés and a classic short-waisted Andalucian coat - both in bright scarlet.
 So much for hunting the reds!
 His guitar, rather than killing fascists, serves as a prop - an easy signifier of flamenco culture.
 The most famous ad copy Solero wrote describes the sherry as Sol de Andalucia Embotellado - Andalucian Sun Bottled.
 Not bad.
 A classic "the sizzle, not the steak" sort of idea.

 Tio's Pepe's faceless Andalucian is an idealized image of a Spain of the imagination, an anachronism even in the 1930s, but perfectly suited to Franco's concept of a unitary national identity based largely upon the traditions of Andalucia, which basically ignored the Basques, the Catalans, and other national minorities.
 Which is not to say the traditions of Andalucia are not rich and deep.
 (Dios mio, thanks for the sherry!)
-But it is an odd coincidence that Tio Pepe and Franco both rose at pretty much the same time.
+But it is perhaps no coincidence that Tio Pepe and Franco both rose at pretty much the same time.